ramsyana/Math-Papers-with-Code/papers/stirling-numbers-power-sums/readme.md

 ## References

-References
-[1] K. N. Boyadzhiev, Close encounters with the Stirling numbers of the second kind, Mathematics Magazine 85(4) (2012), pp. 252–266.
+1. Boyadzhiev, K. N. (2012).
+"Close encounters with the Stirling numbers of the second kind." *Mathematics Magazine*, 85(4), 252–266.

-[2] J. L. Cereceda, Polynomial interpolation and sums of powers of integers, International Journal of Mathematical Education in Science and Technology 48(2) (2017), pp. 267-277.
+2. Cereceda, J. L. (2017).
+"Polynomial interpolation and sums of powers of integers." *International Journal of Mathematical Education in Science and Technology*, 48(2), 267-277.

-[3] J. L. Cereceda, Dual recursive formulas for the sums of powers of integers, Far East Journal of Mathematical Education 26(2) (2024), pp. 111-121.
+3. Cereceda, J. L. (2024).
+"Dual recursive formulas for the sums of powers of integers." *Far East Journal of Mathematical Education*, 26(2), 111-121.

-[4] H. W. Gould, Evaluation of sums of convolved powers using Stirling and Eulerian numbers, The Fibonacci Quarterly 16(6) (1978), [Part 1], pp. 488–497.
+4. Gould, H. W. (1978).
+"Evaluation of sums of convolved powers using Stirling and Eulerian numbers." *The Fibonacci Quarterly*, 16(6) [Part 1], 488–497.

-[5] F. T. Howard, Sums of powers of integers, Mathematical Spectrum 26(4) (1993/1994), pp. 103–109.
+5. Howard, F. T. (1993/1994).
+"Sums of powers of integers." *Mathematical Spectrum*, 26(4), 103–109.

-[6] D. E. Knuth, Johann Faulhaber and sums of powers, Mathematics of Computation 61(203) (1993), pp. 277–294.
+6. Knuth, D. E. (1993).
+"Johann Faulhaber and sums of powers." *Mathematics of Computation*, 61(203), 277–294.

-[7] J. Quaintance and H. W. Gould, Combinatorial Identities for Stirling Numbers.
-The Unpublished Notes of H W Gould.
-World Scientific Publishing, Singapore, 2016.
+7. Quaintance, J., & Gould, H. W. (2016). *Combinatorial Identities for Stirling Numbers: The Unpublished Notes of H. W. Gould*.
+World Scientific Publishing, Singapore.

-[8] E. Samsonadze, On sums of powers of natural numbers.
-Preprint (2024), available at https://arxiv.org/abs/2411.11859v1
+8. Samsonadze, E. (2024).
+"On sums of powers of natural numbers."
+Preprint, available at [arXiv:2411.11859v1](https://arxiv.org/abs/2411.11859v1)